cloudify-cosmo/cloudify-hello-world-example/README.md

 On your Cloudify Manager, navigate to `Local Blueprints` select `Upload`.

-[Right-click and copy URL](https://github.com/cloudify-examples/cloudify-hello-world-example/archive/master.zip).
-Paste where it says `Enter blueprint url`.
+[Right-click and copy URL](https://github.com/cloudify-examples/hello-world-blueprint/archive/master.zip).
+Paste the URL where it says `Enter blueprint url`.
 Provide a blueprint name, such as `hello-world` in the field labeled `blueprint name`.

 Select the blueprint for the relevant IaaS you wish to deploy on, for example `openstack.yaml` from `Blueprint filename` menu.
 Click `Upload`.